SysKitTeam/docs-point/point-collaborators/manage-workspaces/request-new-workspace.md

 If your team or department is starting a new project that will require collaborating and file-sharing, you may need to create a new workspace.**

-With the **Request New Workspace** feature, you can choose which type of workspace to create based on the available templates, and once your request is sent, the only thing left is for it to be reviewed and approved by your SysKit Point Administrator.
+With the **Request New Workspace** feature, you can choose which type of workspace to create based on the available templates, and once your request is sent, the only thing left is for it to be reviewed and approved by your Syskit Point Administrator.

 ## Request New Workspace